Software Testing Methods: A Comprehensive Guide

 However, manual testing can be time-consuming, especially for large or complex software projects.
 It's also prone to human error; testers might miss subtle bugs or inconsistencies, especially when repeating the same tests multiple times.
 This can make manual testing less reliable for repetitive tasks like regression testing.

-Automated Testing: Benefits and Challenges
+Automated Software Testing: Benefits and Drawbacks

 Automated testing uses software tools to execute test cases.
 These tools can run tests significantly faster than a human, making them highly efficient for repetitive tests, like checking core functionality after code changes.
 Automated tests are also more reliable for these tasks, as they execute the same steps precisely every time, eliminating the risk of human error.
 This makes automated testing a powerful asset for regression testing and other repetitive testing needs.